R is a statistical programming tool that’s uniquely equipped to handle data, and lots of it.

 There’s a good chance that if you’ve read a bit about R, you’ll have heard of the Tidyverse.

-The Tidyverse isn’t a single package, rather it’s a package of individual R packages—very meta, right?
+The Tidyverse isn’t a single package; rather, it’s a package of individual R packages.
 These packages are all designed for data science and analytics.

 Each tool in the total Tidyverse package is designed to work in conjunction with the others and provide a very clear flow between data science tasks.

 In fact, it’s safe to say that anyone who wants to work with R or with data, in general, these days needs to understand the Tidyverse.
-You can check it out in DataCamp’s online Introduction to the Tidyverse.
+You can check it out in DataCamp’s online Introduction to the Tidyverse and the skill track on Tidyverse Fundamentals with R.

 The Rise of Data Science